RaphaelArkadyMeyerNYU/Ram900Hosting/hutchplusplus.md

 # Hutch++ for Undergrads

-I believe that the analysis of both Hutchinson's and Hutch++ is simple and approachable.
+I believe that the analysis of both Hutchinson's Estimator and Hutch++ is simple and approachable.
 This section contains the analysis an advanced undergraduate should hopefully be able to understand.

 ## Part 1: The Fundamental Shape of Hutchinson's Estimator